social-research/cheating/README.md

 ## Tasks

+###	Optimizing code

+*	Organize code in functions to call repeatedly in loops and with different parameters
+*	Save data from intermediary steps to reuse multiple times
+*	Save mapping of shuffled networks to later join with edges/nodes data
+*	Save mapping of who is visible to whom to later join with edges/nodes data

+###   Randomizing networks

+*	Randomize within teams, within cheaters and non-cheaters

 ###	Level of harm

 *	Test for different levels of harm (top 90, 80, 70, 60, 50, 40, 30, 20, 10%)